-The following illustration shows the data transfer method used to move data between the SLC processor, the MVI46-GSC module and the serial devices.
+The following illustration shows the data transfer method used to move data between the PLC processor, the MVI71-GSC module and the serial devices when the BTR/BTW interface is utilized:

-As shown in the diagram above, all data transferred between the module and the processor over the backplane is through the M0 and M1 files.
-Ladder logic must be written in the SLC processor to interface the M-Files data with data defined in the SLC user data files.
-The user is responsible for handling and interpreting all data received on the application ports and transferred in the M1 file.
-Additionally, the user is responsible for constructing messages to be transferred out of the application ports by building the messages in the M0 file of the module.
+As shown in the diagram above, all data transferred between the module and the processor over the backplane is through the BTR/BTW images.
+Ladder logic must be written in the PLC processor to interface the BTR and BTW blocks of data with data defined in the user defined files.
+The user is responsible for handling and interpreting all data received on the application ports and transferred to the processor.
+Additionally, the user is responsible for constructing messages to be transferred out of the application ports by building the messages in the BTW blocks sent to the module.